MooreKyle/MooreKyle/README.md

+• Set up a local dev environment by downloading the necessary files, tools and dependencies.
+• Fixed broken files in the repository to make web application output correctly.
+• Used JPMorgan Chase’s open source library called Perspective to generate a live graph that displays a data feed in a clear and visually appealing way for traders to monitor.
-Used Perspective data visualization software and Python to monitor stock price trends and create trading strategies.
-Gained a greater fluency in command line, and Git, an integral application for programming.
+• Gained a greater fluency in command line, and Git, an integral application for programming.
 Furthermore, learned the importance of Git's tools for working with programming projects, especially within cooperative settings.
-Additional skills implemented include React, Typescript, and Web Applications.
+• Additional skills implemented include React, Typescript, and Web Applications.

 ----------------------------------------------------------------------------------------------------------------------------------------------------